The Farmer’s Dog Review: Is It Worth It?

 The company website states that each recipe is balanced to comply with the Association of Animal Feed Control Officials standards.

-Below are the full ingredients within each of The Farmer’s Dog meal options at the time of writing:
+Below are the full ingredients within each of The Farmer’s Dog meal options:

 Turkey: Turkey, parsnips, chickpeas, carrot, broccoli, spinach, fish oil, vitamins, and minerals